musa-q/musa-q/README.md

 ## About Me

 - 🤔 I’m currently working on two public projects:
+    - A platform to learn and practice Arabic (tailored to the Levantine/Jordanian Dialect).
+Avaiable @ [www.myarabiclearner.com](www.myarabiclearner.com).
     - A web app for music producers to find music samples (Tinder for producers).
 Available @ [www.lookforsamples.com](www.lookforsamples.com) and feel free to provide any feedback.
-    - A platform to learn and practice Arabic (tailored to the Levantine/Jordanian Dialect).
-Avaiable @ [www.myarabiclearner.com](www.myarabiclearner.com).

-- 💼 I work as a software developer, and web scrape different retailer websites extracting product data.
+- 💼 I work as a software developer, creating and maintianing bots to web-scrape different retailer websites which extract product data.

 - 🔭 I have completed mutliple projects, including my dissertation to create a smart doorbell for the visually impaired that uses ML to recognise faces on an embedded device.